 Because a letter of recommendation may include information from the student's academic

 are discussed below, but first review these terms.

-the student's education record or not.
+record or not.

 Release of the Student's Education Record Information

-Is the student willing for information from his/her student education record to be included in the letter?
+Is the student willing to have student education record to be included in the letter?

 Have the student indicate Yes or No in the Release portion of the form.

 Waiver of Student Right to Review Letter

-Since the letter of recommendation becomes part of the student's education record,
+Since the letter of recommendation becomes part of the student's education record, which

-and since under FERPA the student has a right to view his/her education record, the
+under FERPA the student has a right to view, he/she would be able to view the letter

-to review a copy of the letter at any time in the future."
+I do NOT waive my right to review a copy of the letter at any time in the future."

-"YES.
 I waive my right to review."

-record on our campus does not apply to the receiving institution.
-If the student does
+A student’s waiving his/her right to review letters of recommendation on our campus does not apply to a receiving institution.
+If the student does not waive his/her

 may be viewed by the student as part of the education record there.